hvule/hvule.github.io/_pages/about.md

 Hi ya,

 Welcome to my website.
-My name is Vu Le (Dave).
+My name is Hoang-Vu Le (Dave).
 I am the last-year PhD in Economics at Adam Smith Business School, University of Glasgow.
 I hope that you will explore something interesting, and might be useful from my website.
 Persuing a PhD in Economics, for me, is a glittering journey, yet sometimes coupled with challenging moments.
-You are warmly welcomed here, just stay tuned and feel free to drop me an email if have any questions.
+You are warmly welcomed here, just stay tuned and feel free to hit me up if have any qommon interests.